Soutine / de Kooning

-Soutine / de Kooning: Conversations in Paint, organized by the Barnes and the Musée de l’Orangerie, Paris, explores the affinities between the work of Chaim Soutine (1893–1943) and Willem de Kooning (1904–1997).
+Soutine / de Kooning: Conversations in Paint, organized by the Barnes and the Musée de l’Orangerie, Paris, explores the affinities between the work of Chaïm Soutine (1893–1943) and Willem de Kooning (1904–1997).
 This focused exhibition, on view in the Roberts Gallery, considers how Soutine’s paintings, with their built-up surfaces and energetic brushwork, served the art of de Kooning, shaping his groundbreaking figurative/abstract works in the late 1940s and beyond.

 Dr. Albert Barnes played a decisive role in the career of Soutine, having purchased dozens of the Lithuanian artist’s works on a single trip to Paris in 1922.
-A significant turning point in de Kooning’s work—evident in his celebrated series of Women paintings in the 1950s—coincided with the Museum of Modern Art’s Soutine retrospective in 1950 and de Kooning’s visit to the Barnes Foundation in 1952.
+A significant turning point in de Kooning’s work—evident in his celebrated series of Woman paintings in the 1950s—coincided with the Museum of Modern Art’s Soutine retrospective in 1950 and de Kooning’s visit to the Barnes Foundation in 1952.
 This exhibition, co-curated by Simonetta Fraquelli and Claire Bernardi, will create a visual dialogue between the highly individual universes of these two important figures.

-This exhibition is organized by the Barnes Foundation and the Musée de l’Orangerie, Paris, and co-curated by Simonetta Fraquelli, consultant curator for the Barnes Foundation, and Claire Bernardi, curator of paintings at the Musée d'Orsay, Paris.
+This exhibition is organized by the Barnes Foundation and the Musée de l’Orangerie, Paris, and co-curated by Simonetta Fraquelli, consultant curator for the Barnes Foundation, and Claire Bernardi, chief curator of paintings at the Musée d’Orsay, Paris.

-Generous support for exhibitions comes from the Jill and Sheldon Bonovitz Exhibition Fund, the Horace W. Goldsmith Foundation, and Aileen and Brian Roberts.
+Ongoing support for exhibitions comes from the Jill and Sheldon Bonovitz Exhibition Fund, the Horace W. Goldsmith Foundation, and Aileen and Brian Roberts.

 In addition, support for all exhibitions comes from contributors to the Barnes Foundation Exhibition Fund: